-If you are buying a pedigree animal make sure you get the formal paperwork and certificate that proves it is a purebred.
+If you are buying a pedigree animal make sure you get the formal paperwork and certificate that proves its heritage.

 Most insurers will ask for these documents when you make a claim.